 Low grade inflammation is associated with all chronic disease.
 It can have a wide variety of causes, such as infections, injury, poor diet or toxins, even stress!
 But one of the most common areas where inflammation starts is in the gut.

-When inflammatory cytokines are high (during infection or injury), the liver releases a regulatory molecule (hepcidin) which blocks the absorption of iron.
+When there is inflammation (during infection or injury), the liver releases a regulatory molecule (hepcidin) which blocks the absorption of iron.
 In other words, inflammation blocks the absorption of iron from the gut.

 You can read about how to reduce inflammation in our gut here.
-Inflammation in the small intestine in particular, often found with small intestine bacterial overgrowth (SIBO), is associated with poor absorption by the body of nutrients such as B12, iron, and zinc.
+Inflammation in the small intestine in particular, often found with small intestine bacterial overgrowth (SIBO), is associated with poor absorption of nutrients such as B12, iron, and zinc from the gut.

-And so we need to consider inflammation of the gut when reflecting on why iron supplementation may not be raising iron levels in the body.
+It is important, therefore, to assess inflammation of the gut when reflecting on why iron supplementation may not be raising iron levels in the body.
 This focus on the underlying systems of the body is a cornerstone of what is know as Functional Medicine.

 Low Stomach Acid